 El Paso Auto Accident Attorney

 The attorneys at The Law Office of Samuel E. Sprowles have spent a combined 16 years representing residents of West Texas and New Mexico in personal injury cases.
 Their extensive knowledge of civil law and litigation has enabled them to effectively fight for the compensation that their clients deserve.
-The firm is a full-service legal practice that handles every aspect of your case, from the initial gathering of information, to the interviewing of witnesses and the valuing of your injuries.
+The firm is a full-service practice that handles every aspect of your case, from the initial gathering of information, to the interviewing of witnesses and valuing your injuries.
 The attorneys will take the reins and provide excellent client service throughout the entire process.

 The firm's Texas office is located in El Paso and caters to individuals in and around El Paso County, including the cities of Socorro, Anthony, Vinton, Clint and Horizon City.
 This convenient location also allows the firm to service New Mexico residents in and around the cities of Las Cruces, Alamogordo, Ruidoso and Roswell, among others.
 Samuel Sprowles and staff can be counted on to provide the service you should expect from a passionate, educated and aggressive personal injury firm.